OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 The **GCP Secret Manager - Retrieve Secrets** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

-After you've added the step to your process, fill out the parameters in the step:
+After you add the step to your process, fill out the parameters in the step:

 ![GCP Secret Manager - Retrieve Secrets step used in a process](gcp-secret-manager-retrieve-secrets-step-in-process.png)

-After you've filled in the parameters, you can execute the step in a runbook or deployment process.
+After you fill in the parameters, you can execute the step in a runbook or deployment process.
 On successful execution, any matching secrets will be stored as sensitive output variables.
-If you've configured your step to print the variable names, they'll appear in the task log:
+If you configured your step to print the variable names, they appear in the task log:

 ![GCP Secret Manager - Retrieve secrets step task log](gcp-secret-manager-retrieve-secrets-step-output-variable.png)